eclecticiq/OpenTAXII/docs/installation.rst

 Install Python
 --------------

-Get Python version 2.7 at http://www.python.org/download/ or with your operating system’s package manager.
-OpenTAXII works with Python 2.7, this version of Python includes a lightweight database called SQLite so you don't have to setup a database.
+OpenTAXII works with Python version 2.7, which you can download `here <http://www.python.org/download/>`_ or with your operating system’s package manager.
+It also includes a SQLite Database wich is intended only when running OpenTAXII in a development environment.

 You can verify that Python is installed by typing ``python`` from your shell; you should see something like::